 The rise of obesity as a health issue in the United States has contributed to increasing cases of esophageal cancer, which forms in tissues lining the esophagus—the muscular tube through which food passes from the back of the throat to the stomach.
 Other identifiable risk factors include Barrett's Esophagus and acid reflux disease.
 Kellogg Cancer Center’s emphasis on early detection allows our expert team of specialists to diagnose a greater proportion of early stage esophageal cancer cases, which are more likely to be treated with minimally invasive techniques leading to improved outcomes.

 As a regional center for individuals needing advanced endoscopic procedures, NorthShore’s Advanced Therapeutic Endoscopy Program, brings additional specialized expertise to our patients with esophageal cancer.
 This sophisticated technology is becoming more important in helping to diagnose, precisely stage and treat benign and malignant tumors in the GI and liver tract.

 Personalized Esophageal Cancer Treatment

 Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
 For esophageal cancer your team may include your medical oncologist, surgeon, endoscopists, gastroenterologist, radiation oncologist, oncology nurse, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
-For the treatment of esophageal cancer, Kellogg patients have as part of their care team highly trained endoscopists who are board-certified gastroenterologists with special training in using sophisticated technology to diagnose and determine the stage and severity of the esophageal cancer.
+For esophageal cancer treatment, Kellogg patients have as part of their care team highly trained endoscopists who are board-certified gastroenterologists with special training in using sophisticated technology to diagnose and determine the stage and severity of the esophageal cancer.

 This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.
-Multimodal strategies combining chemotherapy, radiation therapy and surgery are often are used to ensure optimal outcomes for patients with esophageal cancer.
+Multimodal strategies combining chemotherapy, radiation therapy and surgery are often used to ensure optimal outcomes for patients with esophageal cancer.